Skip to main content | Website improvement | Accessibility help

 To the extent permitted by law, Argyll and Bute Council excludes liability arising from the use of this guidance.

-Only you know your business and the critical processes.
+Only you know your business and its critical processes and key activities.

-It is a management tool which looks at the whole business organisation, identifies critical processes, then plans, prepares and protects the business so that it can survive or recover as quickly as possible with the minimum of disruption.
+It looks at the whole organisation, identifies critical processes and key activities, then plans, prepares and protects the business so that it can survive or recover as quickly as possible with the minimum of disruption.

 You need to make Business Continuity part of the way you run your business, rather than having to “firefight” any disruption.